 We are a 501(c)(3) charitable organization located at the Tracy Public Library in Tracy Minnesota.
 We are designed to serve all low budget public libraries in the United States.
-We provide computers and related equipment for FREE to any public library in the US.
+We provide technology of all kinds for FREE to any public library in the US.
 Currently libraries must have an annual operating budget under $250,000.

-We operate with a part-time staff of 1 person.
-We accept additional volunteer help and provide free computer training.
 We have an over-site board of 5 volunteer people (and are accepting 2 more members) to insure that your donated funds are used properly.
 We have NO overhead costs.
 We don’t pay rent or have any utility bills.
-Nobody is getting paid for their efforts in this venture.
-Costs from website development and initial startup have been at the founder’s expense.
+Nobody is getting paid for their efforts with this charity.
 Our application for 501(c)(3) tax except statue was filed with the IRS on 6/17/16 and was approved on 6/22/16.

 Our funding is 100% donation based.
 Currently we have no funding.
 Help Us Grow!!

 We are located at the

 189 3rd Street

 The purpose of this business plan is to explain the foundation of Woody’s Library Computers (“WLC”), as well as showcasing the possible financials and operations over the next three years, with the hope of raising limitless amounts of money to give free technology to public libraries.
 WLC is a Minnesota based 501(c)(3) non-profit corporation founded in 2016 by Robert Knipe.